rathwell/clj-style/README.md

 ;=> (:margin :0px :width "80%")
 ```

-As you can see, this is just syntactic sugar for defining a list of properties.
+As you can see, this is just syntactic sugar for defining a list of
-These mixins can then be mixed into rules or other mixins.
+properties (with some metadata).
+These mixins can then be mixed into
+rules or other mixins.

 ```clojure
 (cs/defmixin blue-on-black